MR-DOS/Si5351-lib/README.md

 Useable range of frequencies is however (on my tested devices) narrower - 170 to 820 MHz (yes, one is out of spec, the other is just abusement of the device, it should be 600-900).
 The library takes control of everything, all you need is to set the multiplier values and clock source and use the configuration functions.
 It is also possible to override the default VCO capacitive load, though not recommended.

-TODO: Currently, only one PLL can be reset at a time.
+NOTE: Resetting both PLLs at the same time has been implemented.
 Note however that even by resetting them at the same time, they will never be synchronised!
 If you want synchronous clocks with defined phase offset, they have to be taken from one PLL!

 ### Spread Spectrum
 Spread spectrum supports both down- and center-spread.
 It has been empirically found that it can be used up to about 5% spread (datasheet allows max +-2.5%).
 At around 8%, glitches on output start to appear.